 High touch in a high-tech world

-Earlier this week, my colleague Dane (Lim), recounted a story:
+Earlier this week, my colleague Dane (Dane Lim, Director, External Affairs & Marketing) recounted a story:

 “I will always remember this trip taken with Dean and Donald (Low) in July 2016 to Kerinici, Riau Island.
 Dean returned to work after an extended medical leave and within weeks, we were on this trip.
 We walked under the hot sun in plantations, long stretches on the factory floor, climbed many steps in the processing plants - Dean even found time to charm a group of young students in the village school.
 He didn’t have to do this, but he was determined to make good his promise to a donor.
 Truly amazing.”

 On a more personal note, it was Dean's birthday last month (October) and I happened to be travelling.
 I got him a small gift and dropped it off at his office when I returned, without thinking too much about it.
 Dean sent a thank you note shortly after to say that he and his family had enjoyed macaroons and thanked me for bringing them back for him from Paris.
 It was a pleasant surprise.
 He really didn't need to do it.
 I'm sure he has many more important emails to many more important people to write.